 Partners on the Journey

-Dr. Douglas R. Lowy, acting director of the National Cancer Institute
+by Douglas R. Lowy, MD, acting director of the National Cancer Institute

 Over the last few years, I’ve had the great privilege of visiting a variety of NCI-designated Cancer Centers and talking with various stakeholder groups across the country.
 While meeting with oncologists and researchers takes up most of my time, the highlight is always my interactions with patients.
 I am especially moved by the willingness of so many to take part in clinical trials – to become partners on our research journey – all in the hope that others won’t have to experience what they are going through.
 Their courage is a humbling reminder of the experiences of all cancer survivors and the reason why we do what we do every day at the National Cancer Institute.